Split, Croatia: Demographics

 The wider urban area of Split has 293,298 inhabitants, while there are 346,314 people in the Split metropolitan area.
 The urban area includes the surrounding towns and settlements: Okrug, Seget, Trogir, Kaštela, Solin, Podstrana, Dugi Rat and Omiš, while the metro area adds Marina, Primorski Dolac, Prgomet, Lećevica, Klis, Dugopolje, Dicmo, Trilj and Sinj.
 The entire Split-Dalmatia County has 454,798 residents, and the whole region of Dalmatia just under a million.

+Throughout history, there was a significant Italian-speaking community in Split.
+According to the Austrian censuses, there were 1,969 residents of the central settlement that used Italian as their habitual language (12.5% of the total population) in 1890, and 2,082 (9.7%) in 1910.
+The commune as a whole had 1,971 (8.7%) Italian speakers in 1890, and 2,087 (7.5%) in 1910.
+In 2011, only 83 people declared themselves as Italians, corresponding to 0.05% of the total population.

 Inhabitants

 Although the inhabitants of Split (Splićani) may appear to be a homogeneous body, they traditionally belong to three groups.
 The old urban families, the Fetivi, (short for "Fetivi Splićani", "real Split natives") are generally very proud of their city, its history and its distinctive traditional speech (a variant of the Chakavian dialect).
 The Fetivi, now a distinct minority, are sometimes referred to (semi-derogatorily) as "Mandrili" - and are augmented by the so-called Boduli, immigrants from the nearby Adriatic islands who mostly arrived over the course of the 20th century.

 The above two groups are distinct, in the Mediterranean aspects of their ethnicity and traditional Chakavian speech, from the more numerous Shtokavian-speaking immigrants from the rural Zagora hinterland, referred to as the Vlaji (a term that sometimes carries negative connotations).
 The latter joined the Fetivi and Boduli as a third group in the decades since World War II, thronging the high-rise suburbs that stretch away from the centre.
 By now the Vlaji constitute a decided majority of inhabitants, causing a distinct shift in the overall ethnic characteristics of the city.
 Historically more influenced by Ottoman culture, their population merges almost seamlessly at the eastern border with the Herzegovinian Croats and southern Bosnia and Herzegovina in general.
 Local jokes have always condemned the Vlaji to playing the role of rural unsophisticates, although it is often conceded that it was their hard work in the industries of the post-WWII era that made modern-day Split what it is now.